Oseniadam/Agile-Product-Development/README.md

 The Product Owner needs to ensure that every story to be discussed in the meeting is of equal size, and not too long or too little.
 The team will have a better understanding of performing this task when they would have worked together for a while.

-# The Team’s Commitment has to be properly Examined
+# Team’s Commitment
 ![image](https://user-images.githubusercontent.com/57412626/217061290-39eedad7-b07f-4121-b557-b433198b2f0d.png)

 If you are hosting a sprint planning meeting or just a normal one, an important thing that you have to keep an eye on is everyone’s availability.
 Is anyone on holiday or are there any company holidays coming?
 Confirm everyone’s availability on a day and confirm that day for the meeting.

-# Plan your Sprint Accordingly with the Team’s Schedule
+# Plan Sprint to Team’s Schedule
 Sometimes, the resources or the team members are busy elsewhere and they can’t fully commit to providing their services during the sprint.
 You should gather this information and take it into consideration before you plan the sprint.

-# What are the steps involved in the Sprint Planning Meeting?
+# Sprint Planning Meeting?
 The following steps happen during the Sprint Planning Meeting:

 1. Team Capacity is confirmed